mantidproject/mantid/docs/source/release/v3.12.0/indirect_inelastic.rst

 New
 ###
-- Cumulative Angle-Averaged Data (sum of fits normalised by their integral) can be calculated and produced as output by setting the 'calculate_caad' flag to True.
+- Cumulative Angle-Averaged Data (sum of fits normalised by their integral) can be calculated and produced as output by setting the *calculate_caad* flag to True.

 Improved
 ########
 - A pre-loaded runs workspace can now be passed to the fit_tof VESUVIO routine, which will skip the loading subroutine, given this input.
-- Loading the sample log files into a workspace can be disabled within a Vesuvio Driver Script, by setting the 'load_log_files' flag to False.
+- Loading the sample log files into a workspace can be disabled within a Vesuvio Driver Script, by setting the *load_log_files* flag to False.

 Bugfixes
 ########